perrydv/TBB4CppAD/README.md

 - A template class multithread\_tape\_manager is provided to manage a pre-determined number of copies of a CppAD tape.
 - A  multithread\_tape\_manager object makes copies of the CppAD tape copies during serial execution.
 - In functors for TBB multi-thread tasks, code must request and then release a tape from the multithread\_tape\_manager.
-- A CppAD\_scoped\_lock class is provided to make acquiring and releasing a tape simpler and safer: simpler because the acquisition can be made by object instantiation and safer because release can be done by object destruction, namely when it goes out of scope.
-This is all similar to scoped\_lock objects in TBBAD.
+- A tape\_scoped\_lock class is provided to make acquiring and releasing a tape simpler and safer: simpler because the acquisition can be made by object instantiation and safer because release can be done by object destruction, namely when it goes out of scope.
+This is all similar to scoped\_lock objects in TBB.
 - Internally, the multithread\_tape\_manager uses a TBB concurrent\_bounded\_queue to loan and collect tapes.
 This TBB container features a pop operation that will wait for a resource.
 If all tapes are in use, it will wait for one to be returned and pushed back into the queue.

 ## Efficiency caution